Hereforlolz/Mycelium-Inspired-Graph-Resilience/README.md

 Traditional distributed systems rely on centralized control and static configurations—creating single points of failure and limiting adaptability.
 But mycelium networks are nature's masters of resilience, self-organization, and intelligent resource distribution.

-Our implementation demonstrates a graph database that **thinks like a fungus**: automatically healing from failures, finding optimal paths dynamically, and evolving its structure based on real-world usage patterns.
+My implementation demonstrates a graph database that **thinks like a fungus**: automatically healing from failures, finding optimal paths dynamically, and evolving its structure based on real-world usage patterns.

 ## The Mycelium Inspiration

-Mycelium—the vast underground network of fungal threads—serves as our biological blueprint.
-These natural networks exhibit four key properties we've translated into computational advantages:
+Mycelium—the vast underground network of fungal threads—serves as my biological blueprint.
+These natural networks exhibit four key properties I've translated into computational advantages:

 | Biological Principle | Database Implementation |
 |---------------------|------------------------|